Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 Notes on use of the API and limits:
 <ul>
   <li>Maximum of 30 RPM (requests per minute)</li>
-  <li>Maximum of 15 wallets can be passed into 1 call, though its recommended you query wallets one at a time for best performance</li>
+  <li>Maximum of 15 wallets can be passed into 1 call, though it's recommended you query wallets one at a time for best performance</li>
   <li>Any balance less than $0.01 USD value is not included in the output</li>
 </ul>